What was ‘Match of the Night’ at WrestleMania Saturday?

-WWE has put a bow tie around the first night of its WrestleMania 38 pay-per-view (PPV) from AT&T Stadium in Arlington, Texas, as the promotion wrapped up the show tonight (Sat., April 2, 2022) with Stone Cold Steve Austin wrestling one more match, defeating Kevin Owens with the Stunner after a fun brawl all around the arena.
+WWE has put a bow tie around the second night of its WrestleMania 38 pay-per-view (PPV) from AT&T Stadium in Arlington, Texas, as the promotion wrapped up the show tonight (Sun., April 3, 2022) with Roman Reigns using a Spear to defeat Brock Lesnar and unify the WWE and Universal championship titles.

 Was it the best match on the card?